calvernaz/lambda-packer/README.md

 ## Usage

-### 1. Initialize a New Monorepo
+### 1. Initialize a new repo

-The `init` command creates a basic monorepo structure for your Lambda functions, including a `common` folder for shared dependencies, an example Lambda function, and a `package_config.yaml` file.
+The `init` command creates a basic repository structure for your Lambda functions, including a `common` folder for shared dependencies, an example Lambda function, and a `package_config.yaml` file.

 ```bash
 lambda-packer init <parent_directory> --lambda-name <lambda_name>